 Though it can be confusing, the good news is, the most common causes of this error are known, and are usually easy to fix.

 With a calm head, you can follow our clearly outlined steps to fish out the source of the WordPress white screen error and get your site back online.

 In this guide, we take you through the proven fixes for WSOD in WordPress sites.

 - How to fix white screen of death in WordPress:

 White Screen of Death in WordPress

-White screen error usually indicates some sort of problem with your code, though it can be caused by other factors such as outdated PHP version or lack of memory.
+In most cases, WordPress white screen error indicates some sort of problem with your code (in your plugin, theme, or even core files).
+It may also be caused by other factors such as outdated PHP version or lack of PHP memory.